CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key-Encryption-Lab/Secret-Key-Encryption-Lab.md

 ### 8.1 Task 6.1.
 IV Experiment

-A basic requirement for IV isuniqueness, which means that no IV may be reused under the same key.
+A basic requirement for IV is uniqueness, which means that no IV may be reused under the same key.
 To understand why, please encrypt the same plaintext using (1) two different IVs, and (2) the same IV.
 Please describe your observation, based on which, explain why IV needs to be unique.